-Taulman Bridge Nylon er resultatet av samarbeid mellom Taulman og tusenvis av avanserte 618 og 645 nylonbrukere.
+Taulman Bridge Nylon er resultatet av samarbeid mellom Taulman og tusenvis av avanserte nylonbrukere.

 Poenget var å lage et nylon med svært høy styrke, lav pris og skulle være enkelt å printe.

 Bridge Nylon er nettopp det.
 God pris, ekstrem styrke, lett å skrive med.
-Temperatur på ca 250c og bed på rundt 65 er alt som trengs.
-Det anbefales å bruke magigoo for å unngå warping.
+Temperatur på ca 250c og bed på rundt 65 er stortsett det som trengs.
+Det anbefales å bruke magigoo eller limstift for å unngå warping.

 OBS, Nylon filament er notorisk kjent for å ta opp fukt fra luften.
 Selv om Bridge Nylon er et laget for å unngå dette mest mulig, så er det ikke til å unnvike at også dette filamentet tar opp fukt ganske lett.